 While China has taken a good first step in introducing and promoting adoption of corporate sustainability reporting, the government needs to focus much more on creating mechanisms of monitoring in order to eliminate greenwashing.
 For example, our findings were that only firms that were monitored ended up implementing substantive reporting and that without monitoring, reports were mainly symbolic.
 We recommend that companies should be encouraged to incorporate global standards more effectively, and the government should develop a better grassroots monitoring system.

-Closer adherence to international standards
+Copying international standards

 CSR reporting aims to increase transparency and bring companies under public scrutiny.
 After all, as former US Supreme Court Justice Louis Brandies famously noted, “sunshine is the best disinfectant.”
 But in our examination of many CSR reports, greenwashers tend to issue complicated reports with obscure criterion, which just confuse their readers.
 We suggest that Chinese CSR reports adhere more closely to international standards that make them verifiable for stakeholders, both domestic and overseas.